ropensci/roweb3/content/blog/2022-07-12-evaluating-github-activity-for-contributors/index.md

 Say you have a bug report or feature request to make to a package.
 How can you use information on GitHub to manage your expectations (will there be a quick fix) and actions (should you go ahead and fork the repository)?
 In this post, we shall go over sources of information and explain how they can be used.
-In the end, there is no magical recipe, except perhaps graciousness, as software is made by humans.
+In the end, there is no magical recipe, except perhaps graciousness, as software is made by humans. :wink:

 ## (Custom) watch the repository